eclipse-ankaios/ankaios/doc/docs/reference/control-interface.md

 Segments can also be the wildcard character '*', indicating this segment shall match every possible field.
 E.g. `desiredState.workloads.*.tag` allows access to the tags of all workloads.

-In an allow rule the path gives access to the exact path and also all sub objects.
+In an allow rule the path gives access to the exact path and also all subfields.
 E.g. an allow rule with `desiredState.workloads.example` would also give access to `desiredState.workload.example.tags`.
-In a deny rule the path prohibits access to the exact path and also all parent objects.
+In a deny rule the path prohibits access to the exact path and also all parent fields.
-E.g. a deny rule with `desiredState.workloads.example` would also forbid access to `desiredState.workloads`, but has no effect on `desiredState.workloads.other_example`.
+E.g. a deny rule with `desiredState.workloads.example` would also deny access to `desiredState.workloads`, but has no effect on `desiredState.workloads.other_example`.

 Every request not allowed by a rule in `controlInterfaceAccess` is prohibited.